Shenseea

-Chinsea Linda Lee (born 1 October 1996), known professionally as Shenseea (/ʃɛnˌsiːə/), is a Jamaican singer.
+Chinsea Linda Lee (born 1 October 1996), known professionally as Shenseea (/ʃɛnˈsiːə/), is a Jamaican singer.
 She is best known for her guest appearance alongside Roddy Ricch on Kanye West's 2021 song "Pure Souls," which entered the Billboard Hot 100.
 Through its parent album Donda, she was nominated as a featured artist for Album of the Year at the 64th Annual Grammy Awards.
+She is credited with widening the audience for the dancehall scene.

 Shenseea signed with Interscope Records to release her debut studio album Alpha (2022), which peaked at number two on the Top Reggae Albums chart.
 Her second album, Never Gets Late Here (2024), was nominated for the Grammy Award for Best Reggae Album.
 Her other accolades include two MOBO Awards.

 Early life and education

-Lee was born in Mandeville to an Afro-Jamaican mother and a Korean father, from whom she is estranged.
+Lee was born in Mandeville to a Jamaican mother and a South Korean father, from whom she is estranged.
 She graduated from Mona High School and attended Excelsior Community College (Exed) in Kingston, where she studied Entertainment Management before dropping out due to financial difficulties.
 She aspired to become a singer at a young age.